gaaliciA1990/gaaliciA1990.github.io/Basic_How_to_implment.md

 https://jamstackthemes.dev/ssg/jekyll/
 http://themes.jekyllrc.org/

-2.Download the files from the github repo to your desktop
+2. Download the files from the github repo to your desktop

 3. Copy the files into your webpage repo.